jlchafardet/hangman-csharp/README.md

 3. Enter a letter to guess.
 4. The game will update the display with the guessed letters and the number of attempts remaining.
 5. Continue guessing letters until you either guess the word or run out of attempts.
+6. If you guess the word correctly, the game will display the fully guessed word.

 ### Example